 It is the artist who gives an identity to his or her creation.

 I grew up and studied in Paris.
 I discovered other cultures during my travels.
-Some of them feel familiar to me, as if I had always known them.
+Some of them feel familiar to me, as if I’ve always known them.

-But, being Vietnamese, it is certain that my sensitivity is spread wide throughout Vietnamese culture.
-I owe it to my parents who have always been careful that we do not forget the road down which we have travelled and the place whence we come.
+But being Vietnamese, it is certain that my sensitivity is spread wide throughout Vietnamese culture.
+I owe it to my parents who have always been careful that we do not forget the road on which we have travelled and the place whence we come.